Proprietary software: Abandonment by proprietors

 Proprietary software which is no longer marketed, supported or sold by its owner is called abandonware, the digital form of orphaned works.
 If the proprietor of a software package should cease to exist, or decide to cease or limit production or support for a proprietary software package, recipients and users of the package may have no recourse if problems are found with the software.
 Proprietors can fail to improve and support software because of business problems.
-Support for older or existing versions of a software package may be ended to force users to upgrade and pay for newer versions(planned obsolescence).
+Support for older or existing versions of a software package may be ended to force users to upgrade and pay for newer versions (planned obsolescence).
 Sometimes another vendor or a software's community themselves can provide support for the software, or the users can migrate to either competing systems with longer support life cycles or to FOSS-based systems.

 Some proprietary software is released by their owner at end-of-life as open-source or source available software, often to prevent the software from becoming unsupported and unavailable abandonware.
 3D Realms and id Software are famous for the practice of releasing closed source software into the open source.
 Some of those kinds are free-of-charge downloads (freeware), some are still commercially sold (e.g. Arx Fatalis).
 More examples of formerly closed-source software in the List of commercial software with available source code and List of commercial video games with available source code.

 Pricing and economics

 Proprietary software is not synonymous with commercial software, although the two terms are sometimes used synonymously in articles about free software.
-Proprietary software can be distributed at no cost or for a fee, and free software can be distributed at no cost or for a fee.
+Proprietary software can be distributed at no cost or for a fee, and free software can do the same as well, albeit more at no cost than for a fee.
 The difference is that whether proprietary software can be distributed, and what the fee would be, is at the proprietor's discretion.
 With free software, anyone who has a copy can decide whether, and how much, to charge for a copy or related services.

 Proprietary software that comes for no cost is called freeware.

 Proponents of commercial proprietary software argue that requiring users to pay for software as a product increases funding or time available for the research and development of software.
 For example, Microsoft says that per-copy fees maximize the profitability of software development.

 Proprietary software generally creates greater commercial activity over free software, especially in regard to market revenues.
 Proprietary software is often sold with a license that gives the end user right to use the software.

 Technical support for proprietary software can often be provided only by employees of the company that created the program and such service is included with the software.
 However, a dedicated technical support system increases the cost of software maintenance, which has an impact on its price.